 CREATIVITY, ADVENTURE, PASSION

 Over the years, while traveling in Europe and in North America, Catherine developed a passion for photography.
-She has a keen interest in nature, wildlife and architecture images.
-She receives much satisfaction when the animal being photographed, accustomed to her presence, pursues its activities without any consideration for her.
+She has a keen interest in nature, wildlife, abstract and architecture images.
+She receives much satisfaction when the animal being photographed pursues its activities without any consideration for her.

 While wildlife photography requires patience, extensive research and a tolerance to inclement weather, the most important aspect for Catherine is to respect the animal and its environment.

-In 2017, Catherine participated for the first time in a National photography contest, achieving First place in the Animal Category and Best in Show.
+In 2017, Catherine participated for the first time in a National photography contest in Canada, achieving First place in the Animal Category and Best in Show.

-Catherine est fière de vous offrir tous ces services en français.
+Catherine Babault Photography est fier de vous offrir tous ces services en français.

 Catherine Babault Photography is committed to reduce its impact on the environment.
 We acknowledge that Vancouver Island is a wild island with fragile ecosystems, which we are committed to protect from creeks to sea to sky, including its flora and fauna.
 We are committed to keep it clean and safe for the wildlife.